Table Of Contents_

 If using a sliding miter saw is just one of the many steps you need to take to complete a job, the last thing you want to do is spend too long fumbling to set up that power tool.
 The SKIL 3821-01 12-Inch Quick Mount Compound Miter Saw with Laser is the perfect solution as it is specifically designed to be quickly mounted and dismounted with the SKIL miter saw stand.
 But beyond that, we think you’ll like the robust features that will make this the perfect compliment for your workflow.

 Sliding miter saws can be an essential power tool if you need to regularly make precise, angled cuts.
-To help narrow down the field, we looked at the following core features — motor and RPMs, positive stops and bevel angles, additional accessories, and safety features.
+To help narrow down the field, we looked at the best miter saws the market had to offer and focused on the following core features — motor and RPMs, positive stops and bevel angles, additional accessories, and safety features.

 You’ll note further down in our considerations section that we mention a motor should ideally be at least 15 amps.
 All of the models on our list offer 15-amp motors.
 But you’ll note that the RPMs vary with the smallest being 3,800 RPMs (Honorable Mention) and the largest being 5,000 RPMs (Best Budget).
 However, the bulk of the models range between 4,000 to 4,500 RPMs.